-All the creativity seemingly went into the building’s architecture, though, rather than the name: Hof means court and Graben is the name of the street outside.
+All the creativity seemingly went into the building’s architecture, though, rather than the name: Hof means court or courtyard and Graben is the name of the street outside.

 You can spot it easily as you walk down the boulevard that connects Stephansdom cathedral with the Hofburg palace area, thanks to its location opposite the plague column.
 It also has the word “Grabenhof” written helpfully in large letters on its façade.

 The first constructions on the site date back to at least the 14th century.
 Sometime in the late 16th century, the owners put up the Renaissance-style Arkadenhaus.

 The Grabenhof, completed in 1876, then replaced the Arkadenhaus.
 In a surprising turn of events for Vienna, a coffee house soon moved in.

 Otto Wagner and Otto Thienemann designed the building.
 I like to think they shared many amusing moments as a result of having the same first name.
 Though the joke may have worn off with time.

 For example, the location served as a bargaining chip for monasteries and dukes, provided holding cells for 16th-century courts, and once housed the company that published Schubert’s music.

 This event is less impressive than it sounds, since Francis unilaterally declared himself Emperor of Austria, fearing (accurately as it turns out) that his existing title of Holy Roman Emperor would soon be made redundant by Napoleon’s European adventures.